masa-su/pixyz/README.md

 * Implicit models
   * generative adversarial networks

-Note: since this library is under development, there are possibilities to have many bugs.
+**Note**: since this library is under development, there are possibilities to have many bugs.

 ## Installation
 ```